tmlmt/bodegamap-collab/README.md

 ### Want to translate in another language or a local dialect?

-Currently , the website has Danish 🇩🇰 and English 🇺🇸/🇬🇧 translations, but it is structured so that adding new languages is really easy.
+Currently, the website has Danish 🇩🇰 and English 🇺🇸/🇬🇧 translations, but it is structured so that adding new languages is really easy.
 We just need to set up a good system for proposing translations: if it's not in place yet and you'd like to contribute, no problem, write a message in the [Discussions](https://github.com/tmlmt/bodegamap-collab/discussions) area.

 ## Rules